Paul Magrs: The Brenda and Effie Mysteries

 Magrs' current ongoing novel series is The Brenda and Effie Mysteries, starring Brenda, the Bride of Frankenstein, who has now retired and runs a B&B in Whitby.
 She and her friend Effie, a local white witch, investigate spooky goings-on in the town.
 As of November 2020, there have been nine books in the series, the latest being A Game of Crones from Snowbooks.
 The fourth book, Hell's Belles, features characters from Magrs' early Phoenix Court books, while the fifth features characters from Magrs' Doctor Who audio, The Boy That Time Forgot.
 A short story collection, A Treasury of Brenda and Effie (Obverse Books) and a seventh novel, Fellowship of Ink (snowbooks) were both released in 2017.
+An eighth novel, Beyond the Veil, was released in 2023 by Obverse Books.

 The characters have also appeared in two audio adaptations: a 3-part series for BBC Radio 4, starring Joanna Tope and Monica Gibb, and then a series of award-winning audios from Bafflegab.
 These starred Anne Reid and included: